Tuesday, October 11, 2011

 smoked paprika (optional)

-Heat oven to 375.
-Spread apples on a rimmed backing sheet, drizzle with olive oil, and sprinkle with garlic and spices.
+Heat oven to 375*.
+Spread apples on a rimmed baking sheet, drizzle with olive oil, and sprinkle with garlic and spices.
 (I trust you to know how much of each spice to add, depending upon your family's tastes.
-Roast for 12-15 minutes, until apples are tender.
+Roast for 15-20 minutes, until apples are tender.
 (Be careful not to overcook or the apples will become mushy.
 Then again, if you prefer them more like a savory apple sauce, feel free to leave them in the oven for another 10 minutes, or so.)

 I gave a hearty serving of these apples, along with roasted acorn squash and cider vinegar-braised onions to a friend.
 The combination of these flavors and textures was incredible, if I might say so myself!